rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint3/RSS-ECOMM-3_10.md

 #### 🔨 Implementation Details

 1. **Fetch Product Images:** For a given product, fetch all associated images from the API.
-This might involve the `GET /{projectKey}/products/{ID}` endpoint in the case of commercetools API, which should include image URLs in the product data.
+This might involve the the `GET /{projectKey}/products/{ID}` or `GET /{projectKey}/products/key={key}` endpoints in the case of commercetools API, which should include image URLs in the product data.
 2. **Implement Image Slider:** Implement a user-friendly image slider that can handle multiple images.
 The slider should allow users to manually cycle through the images, and it should gracefully handle the case of a product with only a single image.

 #### 🎨 Visual Implementation Ideas